 Innovation

-ICHK is a community of innovation, which is attracting global attention for its cutting edge approaches to learning.
-Over the past year we have seen a rapid increase in international interest in our innovations, programmes and curricula.
+ICHK is a community of innovation, which has attracted global attention for its cutting edge approaches to learning.
+In recent years we have seen a rapid increase in international interest in our innovations, programmes and curricula.

 Educators, think tanks and professional colleagues are turning to ICHK for inspiration and guidance and we have proudly showcased our work at some of the biggest educational summits in the region.